My blog posts likely contain affiliate links, including for the Amazon Associates program.

 Accommodation In & Near Joshua Tree National Park

-There are four main options for accommodations in and near Joshua Tree: camping in the park, national chain hotels, independent hotels, and Airbnbs.
+Where you choose to stay can make a big difference in your day trip to Joshua Tree National Park.
+There are four main options for accommodations in and near Joshua Tree: camping in the park, national chain hotels, independent hotels, and vacation rentals.
 If you only have one day in Joshua Tree, I recommend camping so you can make the most of the only day you have.

 There are eight campgrounds in Joshua Tree.
 Four campgrounds are booked by reservation during the peak months between October and May: Black Rock, Cottonwood, Indian Cove, and Jumbo Rocks.
 You can book a spot in advance on the recreation.gov site.